5GEVE/monitoring_dockerized_environment/docker_images/microservices_scenario/kafka/README.md

 * **adv_listener_ip_addresses:** IP addresses to be advertised by Kafka for the different Kafka clients connected to the broker.
 A listener must be included for each network in which there can be clients connected to Kafka.
 * **broker_id:** value of the brokerId (0 by default).
 * **zookeeper_ip_address:** IP address of ZooKeeper (localhost by default, but must be changed with the final IP address used in the ZooKeeper container).
-* **rack_name:** name of the Kafka broker to be used by consumers that handles the client.rack attribute.

 ## Some Kafka commands to have in mind